Five Civilized Tribes: Choctaw

-The Choctaw are Native American people originally from the Southeastern United States (Mississippi, Alabama and, to a lesser extent, Louisiana).
-There were about 20,000 members of this tribe when they were forced to move to Indian territory.
+The Choctaw are Native American people originally from the Southeastern United States, including present-day Mississippi, Alabama, and Louisiana.
+There were about 20,000 members of this tribe when they were forced to move to Indian Territory.
 Many of them did not survive.
 They are of the Muskogean linguistic group.
 The word Choctaw (also rendered as Chahta, Chato, Tchakta, and Chocktaw) is possibly a corruption of the Spanish chato, meaning flattened, in allusion to the tribe's custom of flattening the heads of infants.
-Noted anthropologist John Swanton, however, suggests that the name belonged to a Choctaw leader.
-They were descended from people of the Mississippian culture which was located throughout the Mississippi River valley.
+Noted anthropologist John Swanton suggests instead that the name belonged to a Choctaw leader.
+They were descended from people of the Mississippian culture which was located throughout the Mississippi River Valley.
 Historians such as Walter Lee Williams have documented some early Spanish explorers encountering chiefs of the Mississippian culture, ancestors of some of the Five Tribes.

 Although smaller Choctaw groups are located in the southern region, the Choctaw Nation of Oklahoma and the Mississippi Band of Choctaw Indians are the two primary federally recognized tribes.
 This people historically cultivated beans, maize, and squash, like other settled Indians.
 They also hunted and fished for some of their diet.
 Since the early nineteenth century, the tribe has recovered and increased in number.
 The federally recognized tribes have about 231,000 members in total, making the Choctaw the third-largest Native American population in the United States.
-The capital of the Choctaw Nation is in Tuskahoma, Oklahoma.
+The capital of the Choctaw Nation is in Durant, Oklahoma.

-Creek
+Muscogee

-The Creek, or Muscogee, are originally from Georgia, Florida, South Carolina, and Alabama.
+The Muscogee, or Creek, are originally from present-day Alabama, Florida, Georgia, and South Carolina.
 They resided there from approximately 1500 AD until they were forcibly displaced by the American government in the early 19th century.
 Mvskoke is their name in the Muskogee language.
 The Muscogee Creek were not one tribe but a confederacy of several, each of which had their own distinct land and sometimes dialects or languages in the Muskogean family.

-Starting in 1836, the U.S. government forced them to remove west of the Mississippi along with the other Southeast tribes to what was designated as Indian Territory.
+Starting in 1836, the US government forced them to remove west of the Mississippi along with the other Southeast tribes to what was designated as Indian Territory.
 About 20,000 Muscogee members were forced to walk the Trail of Tears, the same number as the Choctaw.
 Modern Muscogee live primarily in Oklahoma, Alabama, Georgia, and Florida.
 Their language, Mvskoke, is a member of the Creek branch of the Muskogean language family.

-Federally recognized tribes descended from the Creek Confederacy include the Muscogee Creek Nation, Kialegee Tribal Town, and Thlopthlocco Tribal Town in Oklahoma; Poarch Band of Creek Indians in Alabama, and Alabama-Quassarte Tribal Town.
+Federally recognized tribes descended from the Creek Confederacy include the Muscogee Creek Nation, Kialegee Tribal Town, and Thlopthlocco Tribal Town in Oklahoma; Poarch Band of Creek Indians in Alabama, and Alabama–Quassarte Tribal Town.

-The Seminole people originally included many of Creek origin, but developed as a separate culture, through a process of ethnogenesis, before Indian Removal.
-(See below.)
+The Seminole people originally included many of Creek origin, but developed as a separate culture, through a process of ethnogenesis, before Indian removal.